yilserkan/Unity-Programming-Patterns/README.md

  ### Better way
  There is a much simpler way to make use of the observer pattern within Unity which is by using events.
-Events are
+There is a ready-made delegate event which is called Action.
+You can creat this event as static in a class and invoke it after it has been triggered.
+If there are any classes which are listening to this event they will be executed.

+## 3. Scriptable Object
+ Scriptable objects are data containers.

+ ### Advantages of Scriptable Objects
+- They live in the project level so any changes you make in play mode is going to be saved.
+- Scene independent.
+Therefore it is a great way to use as a save system.
+- They can save memory and performance.
+- Reduces coupling

+## How to implement
+You need to create a class which derives from Scriptable Object.
+In this class you can define the information which you want to store in it.
+This class wil act as a template from which you can create assets.